 The first concept that requires clarification has to do with how SQL Server stores the different data types.
-To begin with, all date and time related data types are not stored in any human readable format.
+To begin with, all date and time-related data types are not stored in any human readable format.
 In contrast to what some may believe, the data types of this kind are stored either as a set of floats or as a set of integers.
-The exact type being stored has to do with the the actual datetime data type.
+The exact type being stored has to do with the actual datetime data type.

 The most widely used one is the DATETIME (look here) as it has been present since the earlier versions of MS SQL Server.
-When choosing the DATETIME data type the timestamp is internally represented by two integer: The first one represents the date and the second one the time.
+When choosing the DATETIME data type the timestamp is internally represented by two integers: The first one represents the date and the second one the time.
 Translating in bytes, the DATETIME type takes up 8 bytes, 4 bytes for storing the date and 4 for storing the corresponding time.

 As a baseline for this representation has been set the 1/1/1900 00:00:00.
-Dates prior to the baseline are as represented by negative numbers.
+Dates prior to the baseline are represented by negative numbers.

 So, if one wants to check the internal representation of a value of type DATETIME can use the varbinary() function which converts the initial data into a hex number.
-By converting this hex into integer can be verified that dates prior to the baseline date are indeed negative numbers while date after this date are positive.
+By converting this hex into integer can be verified that dates prior to the baseline date are indeed negative numbers while date after this date is positive.

 Regarding the time precision of the DATETIME type, according to the documentation time is set to 0 at midnight and increments by 1 every 0.003333… seconds.

 Apart from DATETIME, there are some other data types including DATETIME2, TIME and DATE, alternatives to DATETIME, that are internally represented a bit differently.
-In these type the representation precision is set to 7 bytes.
+In these types the representation precision is set to 7 bytes.
 The first out of them is used to store precision, the last three to store date and those in between to store time.
 The larger the specified precision, the larger the number of bytes devoted to this.

 Language Dependent Data Types